ratnabhindi/finances-app/README.md

 # Finances app

 Financial Transaction Management and Analysis app to categorize and visualize financial transactions data in OFX.
 Made with React + Typescript + d3.
+It enables users to upload, categorize, filter, and visualize financial transactions from OFX files.

 ![](out.gif)